-In addition to user fees, integration costs (aircraft and instrument dependent) and Mission Peculiar Costs (MPCs) may be applied to the FR budget by the aircraft manager.
-Detailed information on integration costs and MPCs, including those for satellite communication (SATCOM), is located in Appendix B. All relevant aircraft MPCs should be discussed with the aircraft manager.
+In addition to user fees, integration costs (aircraft- and instrument-dependent) and Mission Peculiar Costs (MPCs) may be applied to the FR budget by the aircraft manager.
+Detailed information regarding integration costs and MPCs, including those for satellite communication (SATCOM), the Airborne Sensor Facility (ASF) and the National Suborbital Research Center (NSRC) are located in Appendix B. All relevant aircraft MPCs should be discussed with the aircraft manager.